 Mamallapuram, earlier known as Mahabalipuram, is an ancient coastal town about 60 km off Chennai along the Coromandel coast.
 Mahabalipuram is famous for its group of monuments and features in the list of UNESCO world heritage sites.
 The monuments were built during the Pallava dynasty around the 7th and 8th century.
 The Europeans travelers in their accounts have mentioned Mahabalipuram as the “Seven Pagodas” presumably alluding to the magnificent shore temples which once lined the coast of Mahabalipuram.
 Today Mamallapuram is a prominent weekend getaway near Chennai and thousands of tourists visit the town everyday to cherish the history and architecture associated with these monuments.

 I visited Mamallapuram during my second visit to Chennai.
-It takes little more that an hour to reach Mahabalipuram from Ramapuram (in Chennai).
+It takes little more than an hour to reach Mahabalipuram from Ramapuram (in Chennai).

 Here are some pics of the day:

 The iconic lighthouse of MahabalipuramThere are caves dedicated to various Hindu gods.
 The most prominent of all being the Varaha cave.
 There are sculptures of lord Varha and lord Tribikrama etched on the inner walls of this cave.